searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetListOptions/readme.md

 ```

 ### checkbox
-The `checkbox` prop contains an object with `Checkbox` component props.
+The `checkbox` prop specifiesan object with `Checkbox` component props.
 See `Checkbox` component documentation for further details.

 ### Events

 #### onClick
-Callback function for when a facet value is clicked.
+The `onClick` prop allows for a custom callback function for when a facet value is clicked.

 ```jsx
 <FacetListOptions values={listFacet.values} onClick={(e)=>{console.log(e)}} />